mattbanderson/mattbanderson.github.io/_posts/2022-09-22-isle-royale-feldtmann-loop-trail.markdown

 # Gear and Food Thoughts

 I felt like my gear held up very well.
-My Six Moon Designs Skyscape Scout was easy to set up and handled the wind at Feldtmann Lake just fine.
+My Six Moon Designs Skyscape Scout tent was easy to set up and handled the wind at Feldtmann Lake just fine.
 My Hammock Gear Economy Burrow 30 quilt let me moderate temperature easily, and I slept well enough on a Nemo Tensor Insulated pad.
-Sawyer Squeezes worked well for filtering water, and my brother even used my old Squeeze Mini directly on his water bottle with no isues.
+Sawyer Squeezes worked well for filtering water, and my brother even used my old Squeeze Mini directly on his water bottle with no issues.

-My Deuter ACT Lite 50+10 pack carried had plenty of room.
+My Deuter ACT Lite 50+10 pack had plenty of room.
 My total pack weight was about 28 lbs. including 2L of water.
 By the last day, I felt like I was barely carrying anything.
-One of the last items I added to my pack was a CNOC Vecto 2L bladder.
+One of the last items I added to my gear list was a CNOC Vecto 2L bladder.
 As mentioned above, it came in super handy!
 The flexibility of the mouth makes it much easier to scoop water from marginal sources, such as the barely flowing spring at Island Mine.

 I did do a trial run about a month before this trip on the [Twin Valley Trail](https://www.backpackohio.com/trails/twin-valley-backpack-trail/).
 While I only went out for 2 days/1 night, I did hike the full 28 miles.
 That gave me confidence the mileage on Isle Royale would not be an issue, let me test out my gear, and make sure I had my Garmin inReach Mini 2 configured correctly.
 The biggest thing I learned was that needed an inflatable pillow!